Winold Reiss Mosaic Murals of The Concourse at Union Terminal

 This is where they are today

 Reiss' mosaic tile art leads the traveler through the station, via a mezzanine, to The Concourse.
 The Concourse at Union Terminal extended over the railroad tracks behind the Union Terminal.
-A ceiling in the sky, the grand hallways, leather upholstered seats sat in marble luxurious walls with fountains built into them.
+A ceiling in the sky, the grand hallways, leather upholstered seats sat in granite luxurious walls with fountains built into them.
 Giant windows reached to the sky, shining light on Winold Reiss murals extending all the way through The Concourse.

 The picture below is a real photo of The Concourse at Union Terminal, taken and hand-colored by Fortune Magazine in 1933, showing The Globe mosaic at the back of The Concourse.
 On the left of the image, you can see one of the giant mosaics shown below looming large on the wall.
 Winold Reiss' Mosaic Murals lined both sides of the vertical walls of The Concourse.